tmager/Composte/README.md

 General setup:

+Composte has a number of python dependencies, listed in `requirements.txt`.

     pip install -r requirements.txt

 If you will be relying on systemwide packages, refer to `requirements.txt` for a list of python packages that are required.

-In general, you shouldn't be starting Composte servers manually.
-It is recommended that you run it as a service.
+In general, you shouldn't be starting Composte servers manually outside of testing or demos.
+It is recommended that you run it as a service using a supervisor of your choice.

 By default, Composte servers listen on port 5000 and send outgoing traffic on ports 5000 and 5001.
 If you are running from behind a firewall, make sure that